sven-hash/docs/content/run-nym-nodes/mixnodes.md

 ## Running a mixnode for the first time

-After your build is finished, the `ym-mixnode` binary will be located in `/path/to/nym/target/release/` directory.
+After your build is finished, the `nym-mixnode` binary will be located in `/path/to/nym/target/release/` directory.
 You may move or copy it to wherever you wish (for example, you may wish to compile your binaries once locally and then move them to different machines).

 Alternatively, you can fetch the binaries from our [releases page](https://github.com/nymtech/nym/releases).

 ## Upgrading your mixnode from an earlier version

-If you have already been running a node on the Nym network v0.9.2 or v0.10.0, grab the new binaries from our [releases page](https://github.com/nymtech/nym/releases) and use the `upgrade` command to upgrade your configs in place.
+If you have already been running a node on the Nym network `v0.10.0` or `0.10.1`, grab the new binaries from our [releases page](https://github.com/nymtech/nym/releases) and use the `upgrade` command to upgrade your configs in place.

 ```shell
 ./nym-mixnode upgrade --id your-node-id